WWE Staff Bios and Resumes

 Karl Kingery is a civil engineer with several years of experience in the engineering and construction profession.
 He has experience in structural design, civil and hydraulic design and modeling, cost estimating, construction management and engineering support, drafting and construction.

-Eric Bodine, E.I.T., is an environmental engineer with experience in construction observation, installation of water supply wells, sampling groundwater wells, analyzing water quality data, and performing stormwater management inspections.
+Eric Bodine, E.I., is an environmental engineer with experience in construction observation, design of water treatment plant components, water pipelines, onsite wastewater treatment systems, installation of water supply wells, sampling groundwater wells, analyzing water quality data and performing stormwater management inspections.

-Anna Campbell, E.I.T., is a water resources project engineer who provides support related to surface water, water quality, hydrology, environmental microbiology, groundwater modeling and water treatment.
+Anna Campbell, P.E., is a water resources project engineer who provides support related to surface water, water quality, hydrology, environmental microbiology, groundwater modeling and water treatment.

 Lindsey Abbott is a Geographic Information Systems (GIS) specialist who utilizes institutional knowledge of GIS principles to aid in the analysis and development of projects related to litigation proceedings, hydrologic modeling and watershed management.
 She creates and maintains large datasets within a rapidly evolving environment to present straightforward interpretations of complex data.